bevyengine/bevy-website/content/news/2026-06-14-bevy-0.19/index.md

 ```

 The plugin is deliberately not connected to user input.
 This keeps the gizmo composable for editor authors who already have opinions about input handling.
-Sensitivity, snapping, and screen-space scaling are all configurable via `TransformGizmoConfig`,
+Sensitivity, snapping, and screen-space scaling are all configurable via `TransformGizmoSettings`,
 while modes are controlled via the `TransformGizmoMode` resource.

 Much of the math and implementation strategy for this widget comes from the [`bevy_transform_gizmo`](https://github.com/fslabs/bevy_transform_gizmo) crate.